 Master of Legal Studies

 The Master of Legal Studies degree (M.L.S.), a nonprofessional degree, is conferred upon candidates who satisfactorily complete courses in law totaling the number of units required under the current Faculty Regulations of the Stanford Law School over not less than one academic year and who otherwise have satisfied the requirements of the University and the Stanford Law School.
-The Stanford Law School Student Handbook (pdf) provides detailed information on degree requirements.
+The Stanford Law School Advanced Degree Programs provides detailed information on degree requirements.

 Master of Laws